 Hydroelectric power uses energy from the flow of water stored in dams and rivers.
 When released, the flow spins turbines.
 Turbines, in turn, generate electricity.

 The history of hydropower dates back to 1771.
 Historians record the first use as an English mill.
 The mill used the energy from a nearby flowing river to spin cotton.

-Hydroelectric power is the most popular renewable energy sources in the world.
+Hydro-power is the largest renewable energy source in the world.
 It accounts for 71% of all renewable energy globally.
 This popularity is down to the fact that rivers almost always flow.
 Of course, the weather impacts the availability of the sun or wind.
 However, Hydropower generates electricity day and night, regardless of the season.

-“Pump Storage” aids Hydropower’s generation capacity.
+"Pump Storage" aids Hydropower's generation capacity.
 Pumps pump water back into storage reservoirs.
-When there is less natural flow stored water is released back through the turbines.
+When there is a less natural flow, the stored water is released back through the turbines.
 A regular flow, in turn, levels out electricity generation.
-Pumps mean Hydropower can always generate electricity.
+Pumps mean Hydropower can continuously generate electricity.
 Even when there is less water flow through rivers or dams.